anwar7907/Decision_Trees/README.md

 Which borrower have high probability of paying back the loan in full?

 # Goal:
-Create a deascion tree model that will help predict wether or not the borrower will pay back the loan in full.
+Create a deascion tree model that will help predict whether or not the borrower will pay back the loan in full.

 # Summary of the solution:
 ## 1. Data overview: